VishwaTej101/Fragments-for-android/README.md

 Here the beginners of android development can learn how the fragment is used.

 Note:
+Most people think fragments as  different activity but it is not completly true.Here we use a part of main screen completely for another action or activity which we call it as fragment.
-Most people think fragments as  different activity.
-The reason for using fragment is it is much effiecent way then creating an activity.
+The reason for using fragment
+is it is much effiecent way then creating an activity.
 An activity is used for bigger purpose where for small scale operations one can use fragments.